• Skip to primary navigation

 Instructions

-1. Whisk mayonnaise through salt in a small bowl until very smooth.
+1. Whisk all ingredients in a bowl until smooth.
 Refrigerate at least one hour before serving.

-3. When ready to serve, keep the claws in some fresh ice to ensure freshness and keep them chilled.
+3. When ready to serve, keep the claws in clean ice to ensure freshness.
 Serve with lemon wedges.

 3.5.3251